 Field inspections may be conducted to review an installation.
 The inspections are conducted to assess ease of application, and conformance to written specifications.
-When more than one application technique is used, one or all may be inspected at the discretion of FM Approvals.
+When more than one application technique is used, one or all may be inspected at the discretion of the certification agency.

-5.4 Manufacturer's Responsibilities
+5.4 Product Modifications

-The manufacturer shall notify FM Approvals of changes in product construction, components, raw materials, physical characteristics, coatings, component formulation or quality assurance procedures prior to implementation.
+The manufacturer shall notify the certification agency of changes in product construction, components, raw materials, physical characteristics, coatings, component formulation or quality assurance procedures prior to implementation.